Pixel 10 Pro Fold vs Pixel 10 Pro XL: Another battle unfolds

 Summary

 At the end of the day, it boils down to whether you want a foldable or a conventional phone.
-The Pixel 10 Pro Fold is an evolution of the foldable idea and will take things a notch further, bringing some upgrades, but fundamentally it's still a foldable.
+The Pixel 10 Pro Fold is an evolution of the foldable idea and takes things a notch further, bringing some upgrades, but fundamentally it's still a foldable.
 This brings the ability to have a tablet-like device on demand but also requires some sacrifices.

 We will update this comparison with benchmarks and samples once we get the new Pixel device in our lab, so stay tuned!